On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

 \subsection{Choosing the lapse}

-In this subsection first conditions on the lapse and the area are identified guaranteeing the non-negativity of the Geroch mass on the individual $\mathscr{S}_\rho$ leaves.
-An integro-differential expression is also derived that can be used to characterize the $\rho$-dependence of the Geroch mass.
+In this subsection, first conditions on the lapse and the area will be identified that guarantee the non-negativity of the Geroch mass on the individual $\mathscr{S}_\rho$ level sets.
+An integrodifferential expression is also derived that can be used to characterize the $\rho$-dependence of the Geroch mass there.